 - Select what currency you will be using for the prices on your listings.

-- You will also be asked if you are selling your products as a full time or part time job.
+- You will also be asked if you are selling your products for a full-time or part-time job.

 This page is where you will name your shop.
 Take some time to think of a memorable name that will be easy for your following to remember.
 The name should reflect your brand.

 For more about branding, here is an article I wrote on Nevue Fine Art Marketing, Art Branding Basics for Artists.

 - No profanity

 - Unique name not already used by an existing Etsy member.

 If a name is already being used, you will be giving suggestions of similar names that are available.

 Stock Your Shop Page

 Now is the time that you will start adding images of the art that you will be selling.